fmartinou/tydom2mqtt/docs/HomeAssistantInstallConfigTroubleshooting/README.md

 Once the add-on installation is completed, you will find a configuration page.\
 You will need to enter the user and password that were previously declared in HomeAssistant (People/users).
 The documentation can be confusing but without a valid user name it will not work.\
 You can add complexity with more security.
-Often it's a good idea to get it work first and then complexify the setting.
+Often it's a good idea to get it working first and then complexify the setting.

 ![mosquitto-config](mosquitto-config.png)